 In 2015 we defeated a proposed jail in San Francisco.
 Let’s work towards closing 850 Bryant now and creating the policies and resources we need in community to make that a reality.

-Contact us if you want to be involved in the summit or in any of the following ways:
+Contact us if you want to be involved.
+Ways to get involved include:

 - Request a presentation on the harms of the jail proposal

 - Host a townhall or community event for your organization or the surrounding neighborhood

 - Make posters and flyers available at your organization

 - Write an OpEd or Letter to the Editor